Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

         b.retire               ..., confidential: {reference_data: true, asset_id: true, amount: true}
     end

-It is an error to use `confidential` key with actions `spend_*` or `control_with_receiver`.
+It is an error to use `confidential` key with action `control_with_receiver`.
+This is because receivers fully control confidentiality options.

-This is because spends inherit confidentiality from the previous outputs and receivers fully control confidentiality options.
+It is an error to use `confidential:{asset_id:/amount:}` for action `spend_*`.
+Only `confidential:{reference_data:true/false}` is allowed for spends.
+And confidentiality of the value is already controlled by an existing spendable output.

 Procedure: